LaCygus/LaCygus/README.md

 - 🔬 **Data Science Enthusiast:** I'm currently pursuing a Bachelor's degree in Data Science, with a strong foundation in courses like Data Management, Data Mining, and Machine Learning.

 - 🚀 **Project Highlights:**
-   - [Competitor Capacity Analysis and Optimization of Sales Strategy](link): Utilized data-driven insights to help Samsung Biologics develop effective sales strategies.
+   - [Competitor Capacity Analysis and Optimization of Sales Strategy]: Utilized data-driven insights to help Samsung Biologics develop effective sales strategies.
    - [Predictive Modeling on Used Car Prices](link): Built a machine learning model to forecast used car prices, achieving a 30% improvement in RMSE.
    - [Machine Learning for Email Spam Classification](link): Explored feature transformation and model comparison for email spam classification.
    - [Stock Trades by Members of the US House of Representatives with ML](link): Investigated the potential for predicting future trades using historical trading patterns.